ayw2026/ayw2026.github.io/_pages/speakers.md

 ![](/images/speaker-hande-yaman.jpeg){: style="float: left; margin-right: 1em; max-width:148px;" }

-Hande Yaman Paternotte is Professor of Operations Research at the Faculty of Economics and Business at KU Leuven.
+**Short bio**: Hande Yaman Paternotte is Professor of Operations Research at the Faculty of Economics and Business at KU Leuven.
 Research contributions and interests of her include polyhedral approaches for mixed integer programming with applications in production planning, logistics, and network design.

-<br/> <br/> <br/> <br/> <br/>
+**Title**: TBD

+**Abstract**: TBD

 ---